TylerAYoung/AITradingBot/README.md

 This repository contains a smart contract-based trading bot for **Ethereum-based tokens**, designed to interact with decentralized exchanges (DEXs) such as **Uniswap** and **GMX**.
 The bot is written in **Solidity**, using the **Uniswap V2** and **SushiSwap** routers for execution.

-## 🚀 Features

-- Supports trading on Uniswap V2 and SushiSwap
-- Easy deployment using **Remix IDE** and **MetaMask**
-- Automated trading logic for ETH-based tokens
-- Simple start/stop interaction with the contract
-- Withdraw functionality for profit collection

 ## 🛠️ Setup Instructions

 Follow these steps to deploy and run your own trading bot: